calemonte/wordguess-cli/README.md

 ![Screenshot of the main WordGuess main menu](/assets/landingpage.png "Screenshot of the main WordGuess landing page.")

 Selecting a new word will display a series of underlines representing the individual letters in a word.
-There is no theme for the game; the words fairly generic/basic and are stored as plain-text in the random.txt file.
+There is no theme for the game; the words are all fairly generic/basic and are drawn from the random.txt file.

 ![Screenshot of the new word display](/assets/newword.png "Screenshot of the new word display.")